shijinraj/basketManagement/README.md

 *  Null Validation check for customerId, productId and quantity in Service Layer.
 *  Throws IllegalArgumentException for invalid productId or customerId in Service Layer.
 *  This service updates a basket item Or add new item for a user.
+*.
+No products available now.
+Basket services can only be tested only after adding products.

 ## 2. Delete a Basket:
 *  API - HTTP : PUT - /api/baskets/{id}